Little Aston: Location and boundaries

-Little Aston is located in the very south of Staffordshire.
+Little Aston is located in the southeast of Staffordshire.

 Little Aston is contained within four corners, formed by local landmarks: Blake Street Station rail bridge in the east, by Little Aston Golf Club's grounds to the west, the Little Aston Severn Trent sewage treatment works to the north and the Rosemary Hill Road/Thornhill Road traffic island in the south.

 At the south is the Sutton Park, with over 2400 acre of wild grasslands, forested areas, lakes and wild ponies, all accessible though the bordering Streetly Gate.
 In the north is the Little Aston Recreation Ground, winner of the 2015 Most Improved Fields in Trust Award.
 This community funded 7.5 acre play field with over 3000 trees serves as a community hub with annual events.